davidtimmons/zettelcorn/README.md

 - `path` - The directory to search for zettels
 - [options]:
+  - `-s, --skip` - Skip files that contain a "title" frontmatter key
   - `-r, --recursive` - Run command on a directory and all its sub-directories
   - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
   - `-b, --verbose` - List all files where titles were injected